 Understandably, a long quote in French wouldn’t really work in Greece.
 On the 30th October, a creative journalist published an article titled “ΟΧΙ“, referring to Metaxas’ refusal.

 You can read more about this fascinating story and Greek OXI day quotes here (in Greek).

 Celebrations on Greek Oxi Day – 28 October 2024

 Greek communities all around the world celebrate Oxi Day, which is a public holiday.
-Schools, offices and most shops remain closed on 28 October.
+Schools, offices and most shops remain closed on 28th October, Greek National Day.

-The biggest celebration in Greece happens in Thessaloniki, with a student and military parade and many officials attending.
+The biggest celebration in Greece happens in Thessaloniki, with a student and military parade and many officials and even war veterans attending.
 In Athens and all other cities of Greece, there are student parades and an all-over festive ambiance.

 Free admission to the archaeological sites and public museums

 On Ohi Day, admission to the archaeological sites and public museums around Greece is free.
 This includes sites like the Acropolis, Ancient Agora, Ancient Delphi, Ancient Mycenae and Ancient Epidaurus.

 In addition, you can visit places like the National Archaeological Museum, the Acropolis Museum or the Byzantine Museum.
 Here are a few more of the best museums in Athens, though not all of them are free on Ochi Day.

 FAQs about Oxi Day 2024